jerickjoe111/launch-school/RB130/01_blocks/glossary.md

 The main callable objects in Ruby are: `Proc` objects, _lambdas_ and method objects.

-`Proc` objects are self-contained code sequences that you can create, store, pass around as arguments and be called via the `call` method, and a way Ruby has to implement closures.
+`Proc` objects are self-contained code sequences that you can create, store, pass around as arguments and be called via the `call` method, and another way Ruby has to implement closures.

 Important topics about `Proc` objects (or procs):